-The Foundation is dedicated to working in partnership with other like-minded organizations and is proud to present this year’s first round of grant recipients.
+The Foundation is dedicated to working in partnership with other like-minded organizations and is proud to present last year’s grant recipients

 Series of 3 different environmental workshops sited in Gig Harbor and offered to the public throughout the summer via Science Saturdays.